duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 Summoned Wind Dervish tokens are Ephemeral and disappear at the end of your turn unless buffed by a Dunecaster.

-Your Obelysks won’t spawn Dervish tokens if the Obelysk is surrounded.
+Your Obelysks won't spawn Dervish tokens if the Obelysk is surrounded.

 Ephemeral is a special tag possessed by wind dervishes.
 It can be removed by a Dunecaster, but can't otherwise be dispelled.
 Equally, when a wind dervish that